 - The KT training website includes the guidance note, case studies, as well as references to other resources to support each step of a priority setting process.

 - From October to December 2018 the KT Working Group will run a series of webinars where staff from Cochrane Review Groups and Networks, Geographically-oriented Groups and Fields, can ask questions and discuss any challenges they face in undertaking a priority-setting exercise.
 In addition, the KT Working Group will contribute to the development of training resources that can support Groups in their priority setting work.

 - Contribute to priority setting processes of other Cochrane Groups.
 Information about ongoing processes will be communicated through the community website.

-Ruth Foxlee, Senior Advisor to the Editor in Chief, Cochrane Editorial & Methods Department
+Ruth Foxlee, Senior Programme Manager, Editorial & Methods Department

-Sylvia de Haan, Senior Advisor (Centres, Partnerships & Fundraising), Chief Executive’s Office
+Sylvia de Haan, Head of External Affairs & Geographic Groups' Support, Chief Executive’s Office